 Annual canvass - check your details

-On 25 July 2022, we sent approximately 66,000 emails to electors in the borough to confirm the details we hold on the electoral register are correct.
-If you had provided your email address to us, you will have received an email from firstname.lastname@example.org asking you to log on to our household response online service (www.householdresponse.com/sthelens) and confirm the details are correct.
+On 23 August 2022, we sent approximately 70,000 communication forms to residents in the borough to confirm the details we hold on the electoral register are correct.
+If you have not already confirmed your details you will receive one of the following forms:

 Annual canvass changes